 Use of the meeting rooms by outside agencies does not constitute the Library’s endorsement of viewpoints expressed by participants in the program.
 Announcements implying or stating such endorsement are prohibited.
 No signage may be set outside the meeting room or on Library Property, and groups may not block or cover meeting room doors.
 Publicity for any event in the meeting rooms must clearly state that the organization is the sponsor and the Library is the location.
 Furthermore, the Library telephone number is not to be included in any news releases or flyers publicizing the event.
 No group may use the Library as a mailing address.

 Meeting rooms must be reserved for groups with five or more people.
-The Small Computer Lab must be reserved for groups with two to six people.
 Group study rooms are available on the 3rd Floor for groups of four or less, and are governed under the Study Room Policy.
 Multimedia group collaboration rooms are available in Studio 300 for groups of six or less, and are governed under the Studio 300 Policy.

 The Executive Director may deny the use of a meeting room at his/her reasonable discretion, based on anticipated availability of parking spaces, the requested time of the event, or other factors which may impair the public’s access to library services.

-Meeting room reservation applications are accepted no more than 90 days in advance and no less than 3 days in advance.
+Meeting room reservation applications are accepted no more than 90 days in advance and no less than three days in advance.
 Meeting Room reservation requests must be submitted through our website.
-Library users who do not have remote Internet access may use library computers on the second floor where reservation assistance is available.
+Library users who do not have remote Internet access may use library computers at the 2nd Floor Computer Commons where reservation assistance is available.
 Library staff will review each request for compliance with the Library’s Meeting Room Policy after the reservation has been submitted online.
-The applicant will receive approval or denial of most requests by email within 3 weekdays.
+The applicant will receive approval or denial of most requests by email within three weekdays.

-The Library has four meeting rooms that can be reserved including: Meeting Room A, Meeting Room B, Board Room and the 3rd Floor Small Computer Lab.
+The Library has four meeting rooms that can be reserved including: Meeting Room A, Meeting Room B, Meeting Room C and the Board Room.
 Other locations within the Library cannot be reserved and the Group Study Rooms are governed by the Study Room Policy.
 Studio 300 Group Collaboration Rooms are covered by the Studio 300 Policy.

 The Library will terminate meetings, programs or events with attendance that exceeds room capacity.
-The maximum capacity of Meeting Room A is 90 people, of Meeting Room B is 40 people, of the Board Room is 35 people and of the Small Computer Lab is 6 people.
+The maximum capacity of Meeting Room A is 90 people, of Meeting Room B is 40 people, of Meeting Room C is 40 people and of the Board Room is 35 people.
 Please note that these capacities may be reduced depending on the set up arrangement that is chosen.

-Groups wishing to change the date or time of a meeting, program or event must call or email the Executive Assistant within 3 weekdays and will be accommodated when possible.
+Groups wishing to change the date or time of a meeting, program or event must call or email the Executive Assistant within three weekdays and will be accommodated when possible.

 The Library does not provide storage for any group.

-Upon arrival, all groups must check in at the 1st floor service desk situated between the front doors and the café.
+Upon arrival, all groups must check in at the Information Desk located near the front entrance.
 The reserving Library cardholder must be present throughout the reservation.
 The room will then be opened and inspected by Library staff and reserving Library cardholder for condition.
-Groups must return to the 1st floor service desk and notify Library staff when their meeting is finished.
+Groups must return to the Information Desk and notify Library staff when their meeting is finished.
 The room will then be inspected for condition.